-This is the story of the British warship HMS Torrin, commanded by Captain Kinross (Noel Coward, The Italian Job), and its exploits during WWII.
+This is the story of the British warship HMS Torrin, commanded by Captain Kinross (Noel Coward, The Italian Job), and its exploits during World War II.
 Flashbacks reveal personal details of the crew and their family members.

 Reaction & Thoughts:

-British actor and playwright-turned-filmmaker Noel Coward’s (Easy Virtue, Private Lives, Blithe Spirit, Cavalcade, etc.) poignant flag-waver quickly became a runaway success on both sides of the Atlantic.
-Wartime audiences ate it up and it is easy to see why — In Which We Serve offers astute, if familiar, observations on heroism, bravery, and sacrifice.
+Released at the height of World War II, acclaimed British actor, playwright and filmmaker Sir Noel Coward’s (Private Lives and Blithe Spirit) poignant flag-waver quickly became a runaway success on both sides of the Atlantic.
+Wartime audiences ate it up, and it’s easy to see why — In Which We Serve makes astute observations about heroism, bravery and sacrifice.
 It’s extremely well-acted and directed, and it has a lot of heart.

-After completing the script, Coward set out to produce, direct, and star in the film as well (amazingly, he wrote the music score too!).
-Recognizing that he was unfamiliar with the film medium, Coward hired David Lean — England’s highest paid editor — to assist him with the technical stuff.
-But Lean cunningly demanded to be credited as co-director (he also edited the film, with Thelma Connell).
-The idea was for Lean to direct Coward’s scenes, and provide assistance only when needed.
+After completing the script, Coward set out to produce, direct and star in the film as well (he also wrote the music score!).
+Recognizing that he was unfamiliar with the film medium, Coward hired editor David Lean to assist him with the technical stuff.
+But Lean cunningly demanded he be credited as co-director.
+The idea was for Lean to direct Coward’s scenes and provide assistance only when needed.
 Coward allegedly got bored with the film process, and Lean ended up directing most of the movie.

-In addition to Coward, the cast includes several future stars of British cinema: Celia Johnson (Brief Encounter), Michael Wilding (Under Capricorn), Bernard Miles (Hitch’s 1956 The Man Who Knew Too Much), John Mills (Ryan’s Daughter), Richard Attenborough (Jurassic Park), and Kay Walsh (Mrs. David Lean).
-Future Oscar-nominated director Michael Anderson (Around the World in 80 Days) plays Albert.
-Leslie Howard (Gone with the Wind) narrates.
-Juliet Mills (John’s daughter) and Daniel Massey (Raymond’s son) play the children.
+In addition to Coward, the cast includes several actors at the beginning of their careers: Celia Johnson (Brief Encounter), Michael Wilding (The Glass Slipper), Bernard Miles (1956’s The Man Who Knew Too Much), John Mills (Ryan’s Daughter), Richard Attenborough (The Great Escape) and Kay Walsh (The Horse’s Mouth).

 Conclusions & Final Thoughts:

-In Which We Serve was nominated for two Oscars (Coward received an honorary award “for his outstanding production achievement”) and the New York Film Critics Circle Awards selected it as the best film of 1942, over such perennial favorites like Mrs. Miniver and Casablanca.
-This movie still holds up after all these years.
-In Which We Serve is more than mere propaganda; it’s a well-crafted, poignant, very entertaining war drama.
+In Which We Serve was nominated for two Oscars (Sir Noel Coward received an honorary award “for his outstanding production achievement”) and the New York Film Critics Circle Awards selected it as the best film of 1942, over such perennial favorites as William Wyler’s Mrs. Miniver and Casablanca.
+The movie still holds up after all these years.
+In Which We Serve is more than mere propaganda; it’s a well-crafted, poignant and very entertaining war drama.
 B&W, 115 minutes, Not Rated.